aq-amani/music-theory/README.md

+# About this repository
+This repository currently has two main scripts:

+#### 1. guitar.py
+A script to print a guitar fretboard showing notes, chords and scales on the strings.

-# music_theory_lab.py
+#### 2. music_theory_lab.py
-A script to experiment around with music theory concepts.
+A script to experiment around with music theory concepts while playing actual sounds.

 If you have no idea what notes, octaves, chords or scales mean, I highly recommend you run the tutorial mode (sensei mode) as explained in the usage examples below.